mangila/pokedex-java/pokedex/.mvn/wrapper/README.md

 ## Files

 - `maven-wrapper.properties`: Specifies the Maven version to use
-- `maven-wrapper.jar`: The wrapper JAR file (will be downloaded automatically on first run)
+- `maven-wrapper.jar`: The wrapper JAR databaseFile (will be downloaded automatically on first run)
 - `MavenWrapperDownloader.java`: A Java class used as a fallback to download the wrapper JAR
 - `mvnw`: Shell script for Unix-like systems
 - `mvnw.cmd`: Batch script for Windows